Are you looking for the best

 Pros:

 - Just like Nuance Dragon, but on your mobile device.
-It lets you format and edits text seamlessly through voice commands.
+It lets you format and edit text seamlessly through voice commands.

 - It allows quick exporting to Dropbox and Evernote.